swoft-cloud/swoft/README.md

 ## License

-Swoft is open-source software licensed under the [LICENSE](LICENSE)
+Swoft is an open-source software licensed under the [LICENSE](LICENSE)